Dental Implant Options

 Several types of dental implant replacements are available depending on your particular teeth tooth replacement needs.
 Dr. Johns and Dr. West of Boulder, Colorado can review your particular condition before suggesting the most appropriate dental implant procedure.

 Our single tooth replacement is one of several available options.
-Consult your dentist to find out what the best solution is for you, depending on your specific condition.
+If you are missing a tooth or have a tooth that is severely damaged and needs replacement, the single tooth option may be appropriate.
+Consult the experts at Boulder County Smiles to find out what the best solution is for you, depending on your specific condition.

 Before the implant dentistry procedure, Dr. Johns or Dr. West performs an exam and takes one or more x-rays of the affected area to prepare for the implant dentistry procedure.

 The dental implant titanium post is placed.
 At this time, a temporary tooth is provided that allows normal functionality during the waiting period.
 The dental implant needs a few months to integrate with the jawbone before the next step is taken.